kratsg/jokes/README.md

 Singing in the shower is all fun and games until you get shampoo in your mouth.
 And then it becomes a soap opera.
 You might just become a soaprano.

+So they remade the Flintstones movie (the one with the Baldwin) and they're screening it in the United Arab Emirates... of all places.
+It seems the people in Dubai don't like it much, but the people in Abu Dhabi do!